mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 Next, what's with that `+` in front of `this.route.snapshot.params["id"]`?
 You may not have seen this before, and it's something we often forget.
 The `+` is a JavaScript feature that converts the value of `this.route.snapshot.params["id"]` to a number.
 It's needed because data passed via Angular routes are strings.

+> **OnInit vs Component Constructor**
+>
-> **OnInit vs Component Constructor**: You may be wondering why you didn't retrieve the route variable in the constructor.
+> You may be wondering why you didn't retrieve the route variable in the constructor.
 This is an Angular style guideline.
 Per Angular guidelines, component constructors should only be used to initiatize class references.
 No processing, business logic, or any action that could take time should go into the constructor.
 Instead, Angular recommends placing these types of activities (like route parameter retrieval) be done in the `OnInit()` function.
-There are other details about why `OnInit()` shoudl be used, but we're not going to cover them.
+There are other details about why `OnInit()` should be used, but we're not going to cover them.
 For more details, see a good write-up by [Todd Motto](https://toddmotto.com/angular-constructor-ngoninit-lifecycle-hook).

 This concludes the exercise.
 In the next exercise, you'll reuse the Launch service previosuly created to retrieve the details about a specific launch.